-Field Required Type Description drug_concept_id Yes integer A foreign key to the Concept in the CONCEPT table representing the identifier for Branded Drug or Clinical Drug Concept. ingredient_concept_id Yes integer A foreign key to the Concept in the CONCEPT table, representing the identifier for drug Ingredient Concept contained within the drug product. amount_value No float The numeric value associated with the amount of active ingredient contained within the product. amount_unit_concept_id No integer A foreign key to the Concept in the CONCEPT table representing the identifier for the Unit for the absolute amount of active ingredient. numerator_value No float The numeric value associated with the concentration of the active ingredient contained in the product numerator_unit_concept_id No integer A foreign key to the Concept in the CONCEPT table representing the identifier for the numerator Unit for the concentration of active ingredient. denominator_value No float The amount of total liquid (or other divisible product, such as ointment, gel, spray, etc.).
+Field Required Type Description drug_concept_id Yes integer A foreign key to the Concept in the CONCEPT table representing the identifier for Branded Drug or Clinical Drug Concept. $ingredient_concept_id$ Yes integer A foreign key to the Concept in the CONCEPT table, representing the identifier for drug Ingredient Concept contained within the drug product. amount_value No float The numeric value associated with the amount of active ingredient contained within the product. $amount_unit_concept_id$ No integer A foreign key to the Concept in the CONCEPT table representing the identifier for the Unit for the absolute amount of active ingredient. numerator_value No float The numeric value associated with the concentration of the active ingredient contained in the product

-Field Required Type Description denominator_unit_concept_id No integer A foreign key to the Concept in the CONCEPT table representing the identifier for the denominator Unit for the concentration of active ingredient. valid_start_date Yes date The date when the Concept was first recorded.
+Field Required Type Description numerator_unit_concept_id No integer A foreign key to the Concept in the CONCEPT table representing the identifier for the numerator Unit for the concentration of active ingredient. denominator_value No float The amount of total liquid (or other divisible product, such as ointment, gel, spray, etc.). $denominator_unit_concept_id$ No integer A foreign key to the Concept in the CONCEPT table representing the identifier for the denominator Unit for the concentration of active ingredient. box_size No integer The number of units of Clinical of Branded Drug, or Quantified Clinical or Branded Drug contained in a box as dispensed to the patient valid_start_date Yes date The date when the Concept was first recorded.
 The default value is 1-Jan-1970. valid_end_date Yes date The date when the concept became invalid because it was deleted or superseded (updated) by a new Concept.
 The default value is 31-Dec-2099. invalid_reason No varchar(1) Reason the concept was invalidated.
 Possible values are 'D' (deleted), 'U' (replaced with an update) or NULL when valid_end_date has the default value.